 How to Use a Pitching Machine

-You might be wondering if a pitching machine is a good option for your kid, or for your team.
-You might have have heard some of the other parents or coaches talking about how they use them during batting practice, or about the different types of pitching machines they like to use.
+You might be wondering if a pitching machine is a good option for you.
+You might have heard some of the other parents or coaches talking about how they use them during batting practice, or about the different types of pitching machines they like to use.
+Let's take a look at how to use a pitching machine and some of the best ways to use them are.

 What You're Going to Learn in This Article